HOW IT WORKS

 6. Per-supplier learning makes us smarter over time

 Every time you correct a match in the queue, we store that correction as a few-shot example for that supplier’s domain.
-After about 10 shipments from a given supplier, their format is a solved problem.
-Auto-fulfill rate approaches 99%.
+After a handful of shipments from a given supplier the format becomes a solved problem and most messages match without any intervention from you.

-On Growth and above, you can write custom prompt instructions per supplier (“ACME emails use ’PO’ prefix but the Shopify order name drops it.
-Use the numeric portion only.”) that get merged into Gemini’s prompt for that supplier’s emails.
+On Growth and above, you can write custom instructions per supplier (“ACME emails use ’PO’ prefix but the Shopify order name drops it.
+Use the numeric portion only.”) that we apply whenever we see a message from that supplier.

 What we don’t do